-Selection Committee [SSV, SSV ST, Test error: 7 14% Correlation coefficient] \rightarrow NRBF 1est entor.
-7.4470 decrease of the accuracy on unseen data.
-In the cases of Madelon and Gisette it was harder to find an accurate and stable classifier than the selection model.
+Selection Committee [SSV, SSV ST, Test error: 7 44% Correlation coefficient $] \rightarrow NRBF$ 1650 61101.
+7.4470

 The CV test error of the above combination of models is $9\% \pm 0.5\%$ (very stable model).
-Although the selection committee makes an impression of great difficulty, it selects just 15 features.
-The validation techniques showed that both selecting more features and reducing the number of features led to a
+Although the selection committee looks complicated, it selects just 15 features.
+The validation techniques showed that both selecting more features and reducing the number of features led to a decrease of the accuracy on unseen data.
+In the cases of Madelon and Gisette it was harder to find an accurate and stable classifier than the selection model.